rkillickdev/plan-it-go/TESTING.md

 | [destinations.html](docs/testing/validation/html/destinations_html.png) | 0 | 1 | Passed |
 | [get_places.html](docs/testing/validation/html/get_places_html.png) | 0 | 0 | Passed |

-• There was a warning that appeared on any page that contains a form with an upload image field:
+• There was a warning that appeared on any page that contains a form with an upload image field.
+I confirmed with my mentor that no action was required for this:

 ```
 Warning: The type: attribute is unnecessary for JavaScript resources.